DanielAugusto191/DanielAugusto191/README.md

 o/ Hello
 ## Info
-Computational Mathematics graduate with a focus on Computer Science from the Federal University of Minas Gerais.
+Computational Mathematics graduate with a focus on Computer Science at Federal University of Minas Gerais.

 I contributed as a Research Assistant to the Daedalus project in the Compiler Lab, developing an LLVM IR optimization pass for code compression using techniques like program slicing and function merging.

 My Gist with some random ideas: